PUSHKARMAURYA/mail-free/README.md

 > Send  emails free and easy.

-mail-freeis an email package  that let's send emails any number of times and any numbber of pepole.
+mail-free is an email package  that let's send emails any number of times and any numbber of pepole.
 ## Get started